ssquadteam/InteractiveChat-PacketEvents/README.md

 # InteractiveChat-PacketEvents (WIP)
-An addon plugin for InteractiveChat to support PacketEvents instead of ProtocolLib.
+An addon plugin for InteractiveChat to support PacketEvents instead of ProtocolLib.\
+This is a very simple plugin that implements all the code seen [here](https://github.com/Skullians/InteractiveChatPacketEvents/tree/master/common/src/main/java/com/loohp/interactivechat/listeners/packet).\
+Very little modifications to code have been made, apart from making it support PacketEvents.

 ## Why use another plugin?